PROTEOMICS - Clinical Applications

 Please prepare your figures according to the following guidelines:

-- Each figure should be given in a separate file and should have the following resolution at their final published size:
+- Each figure should be given in a separate file and must have the following resolution at their final published size:

 - Use the zoom function to check the resolution of the figures: if an image viewed at 400% on screen is blurry (pixellated), then the image will not reproduce well in print.
 An image viewed at 100% on screen may look fine but will not necessarily reproduce well as the screen resolution is much lower (72-96 dpi) than that of a printing press.